 - Attend high school in the Central New York area and be entering their Senior Year

-- A Minimum GPA of 3.5 on a 4.0 scale with an interest and ability in math and/or science
+- A Minimum GPA of 3.5 on a 4.0 scale with an interest in engineering and/or computer science

 - Have access to transportation to and from campus during the internship term (this is a non-residential program)

-- An On-line application.
+- An On-line application will be available January 5, 2018.
 Please read over or print the entire application before entering your information.
 If you leave your application before completing it, the fields you entered before submitting the completed application, will be lost.
 The application must be completed on-line.
-Applications must be submitted by the end of the day, Friday, March 3, 2017.
+Applications must be submitted by the end of the day, Friday, March 2, 2018.

 - A request to prioritize the Research Projects.
 In the on-line application you will be asked to prioritize the research projects from 1 to 6.
 One being the project that most interests you and 6 being the project that leasts interests you.
 The research projects are described below.